captionpoint/CaptionPoint-Server/public/will.md

 Thank you very much.
 ---
 ## JOHN:
-Henry.
-You go on stage, I’ll go to Saint Pauls, but don’t say “thank you” because I’m doing this to prove you wrong.
+Henry, you go on stage, I’ll go to Saint Pauls…
 ---
+## JOHN:
+but don’t say “thank you” because I’m doing this to prove you wrong.
+---
 ## HENRY:
 Thank you.
 ---
 ## CRIER:
 Three plays this week at the Globe Theatre!
+---
+## CRIER:
 One lamentable tragedy of *Othello*, *The Moore of Venice*;
+---
+## CRIER:
 the excellent histories of *Henry the Fourth*;
+---
+## CRIER:
 and the enchanting comedy *Every Man in His Humor*.
+---
+## CRIER:
 Three o’clock in the afternoon!
+---
+## CRIER:
 A penny for the pit!
+---
+## CRIER:
 One penny for a play today!
 ---
 ## JOHN:
-After a day at the bookstalls with the dregs of the publishing trade I am sick with ink.
+After a day at the bookstalls with the dregs of the publishing trade, I am sick with ink.
 ---
 ## HENRY:
 But what did you find?